Choosing a Dress Watch: The Best Guide for Real Guys

 You can thank Sean Connery’s James Bond.
 He wore a Rolex diver on a NATO’ish strap with a tuxedo.
 And that’s badass.

 But, if you’re a guy who wears a suit to the office or you started a side hustle that requires looking good, you definitely need a watch of some sort.
 Does it have to be a dress watch?
-No, something tells me Don Draper wouldn’t wear a G-Shock or smartwatch to the office.
+No, but something tells me Don Draper wouldn’t wear a G-Shock or smartwatch to the office.
+He’d pick a good dress watch.

 Some dress watch options